feedzai/pdb/README.md

 PulseDB is a database-mapping software library in Java, it provides a transparent access and manipulation to a great variety of database implementations.
-PDB provides a DSL that covers most of SQL functionalities and allows a to easely integrate persistence in your projects and modules.
+PDB provides a DSL that covers most of SQL functionalities and allows to easely integrate persistence into your projects and modules.

 ## Using PDB